RosettaCommons/demos/protocol_capture/2014/MP_SymDock/README.txt

 The folowing outputs will be generated from the symmetric docking protocol.
 A version of these outputs are also provided in the example_outputs/ directory:

-  1. 1bl8_tr_input_0001.pdb: Symmetrically docked output model from the protocol
+  1. 1bl8_refined_0001.pdb    : Symmetrically docked output model from the protocol
-  2. score.sc: Scorefile output by Rosetta containing memrbane and symmetry scores for this model
+  2. score.sc                 : Scorefile output by Rosetta containing memrbane and symmetry scores for this model

-### References
+## Additional References ##
 1. DiMaio F, Leaver-Fay A, Bradley P, Baker D, André I (2011) Modeling Symmetric Macromolecular Structures in Rosetta3.
 PLoS ONE 6: e20450.

 2. Barth P, Schonbrun J, Baker D (2007) Toward high-resolution prediction and design of transmembrane helical protein structures.
 Proc Natl Acad Sci 104: 15682–15687.